DarkRiftNetworking/consul-server-registry-connector/Readme.md

 - `consulToken` - Token is used to provide an ACL token which overrides the agent's default token.
 This ACL token is used for every request by clients created using this configuration.
 - `healthCheckUrl` - The URL to set as the Consul health check for the server.
 Defaults to `http://localhost:10666/health`.
 - `healthCheckPollIntervalMs` - The poll interval of the Consul health check for the server, in milliseconds.
 Defaults to `5000ms`.
 - `healthCheckTimeoutMs` - The maximum time the Consul health check for the server can be failing for before the server is deregistered, in milliseconds.
 The Minimum value is `60000ms`, and granularity ~`30000ms`.
-Defaults to `60000ms`
+Defaults to `60000ms`.
+- `serviceName` - The service name to register as in Consul.
+Defaults to `darkrift`.